AlexShem247/wine-origin-classifier/report/report.md

 #### 3.3.2 LLM-guided Text Vectorisation

-TF-IDF Vectorisation had been the most effective technique so far, achieving solid results.
+Bag of Words (BoW) was an effective technique, achieving solid results.
 To improve the model further, I sought to ensure the words used were more relevant to the context of wine.
-Since TF-IDF worked best with around **500** selected words (columns), I decided to incorporate LLM-guided filtering to focus on wine-related features.
+Since BoW worked best with around **500** selected words (columns), I decided to incorporate LLM-guided filtering to focus on wine-related features.

 To achieve this, I used the LLM to identify and extract relevant words for each wine description.
 These words were saved in a file called `wine_features_1000.csv`.
-Once the words were filtered, I applied TF-IDF vectorisation on the cleaned dataset.
+Once the words were filtered, I applied BoW on the cleaned dataset.

 Initially, I tested this approach on a subset of 10 wines.
 Compared to the original method, LLM filtering reduced the features from **180** to just **108**.